Puma Alpha VCT

 Our view

-That said, the VCT appears to be making good progress, generating a 1.9x return from its first exit and recording significant uplifts with Le Col, the premium cycling brand and CameraMatics, a risk management business for fleet and vehicle safety.
+That said, the VCT appears to be making good progress, paying its first dividend in November 2023, following a 1.9x return from its exit of Tictrac.
+Several portfolio companies have also recorded significant uplifts, including CameraMatics, a risk management business for fleet and vehicle safety and Everpress, a marketplace for clothing designers.
 Past performance is not a guide to the future.
+Dividends are variable and not guaranteed.

 Whilst the VCT is still small, it benefits from the resources of the wider Puma Investment business.
 Puma Investments operates several similar investment mandates through Puma VCT 13 and its EIS service.
 It is expected these mandates will co-invest in many of the same deals.
 This may allow this young VCT to punch above its weight in terms of attracting deal flow and participating in larger funding rounds.